Kathryn Hahn: Early life and education

+In 2024, Kathryn Hahn delivered the commencement address to Northwestern University’s graduating class and received an honorary Doctor of Arts degree.

 Career

 1999–2012: Early work

-Hahn's first appearance on any television program was Hickory Hideout, a local puppet show for children for then-NBC owned-and-operated station WKYC in Cleveland.
-(By the time of its cancellation, Hickory Hideout was airing across all of NBC's O&O stations.)
-While attending a festival, she was introduced to creator/producer Tim Kring.
+Hahn's first appearance on television was in Hickory Hideout, a local puppet show for children for then-NBC owned-and-operated station WKYC in Cleveland.
+While attending a festival, she was introduced to creator-producer Tim Kring.
 Hahn impressed Kring so favorably that he created the character of Lily Lebowski in Crossing Jordan specifically for her.
 The series aired from 2001 to 2007.
 Hahn has said of meeting Kring, "NBC and Tim Kring took a huge leap of faith in casting me.
 To be worked into a show that was in production and on the schedule is an amazing stroke of luck."
 On October 21, 2008, TV Guide reported that Hahn had signed a talent holding deal with Fox.

-In 2003, Hahn appeared in a supporting role alongside Kate Hudson and Matthew McConaughey in the romantic comedy film How to Lose a Guy in 10 Days.
+In 2003, Hahn appeared in a supporting role in the romantic comedy film How to Lose a Guy in 10 Days.
 The following year she appeared in Win a Date with Tad Hamilton!, Anchorman: The Legend of Ron Burgundy, Around the Bend, and Wake Up, Ron Burgundy: The Lost Movie.
-She later had more supporting roles in films, including the 2005 romantic comedy-drama A Lot like Love starring Ashton Kutcher and Amanda Peet; The Holiday (2006) with Cameron Diaz; the science fiction adventure drama The Last Mimzy (2007) alongside Rainn Wilson; Step Brothers (2008); Revolutionary Road (2008) starring Leonardo DiCaprio and Kate Winslet; The Goods: Live Hard, Sell Hard (2009), How Do You Know (2010), Our Idiot Brother (2011), and Wanderlust (2012).

-In 2008, she made her Broadway theatre debut in the revival of the comedy Boeing-Boeing starring opposite Mark Rylance.
+She later had more supporting roles in films, including the 2005 romantic comedy-drama A Lot like Love; The Holiday (2006); the science fiction adventure drama The Last Mimzy (2007); Step Brothers (2008); Revolutionary Road (2008); The Goods: Live Hard, Sell Hard (2009), How Do You Know (2010), Our Idiot Brother (2011), and Wanderlust (2012).
+In 2008, she made her Broadway theatre debut in the revival of the comedy Boeing-Boeing.
 She starred as Gloria, an American fiancée and airline stewardess.
+In 2009, she was cast as Eddy in a proposed American remake of the British TV series Absolutely Fabulous.
+A pilot was filmed but it was not picked up to series.

-On television, Hahn starred alongside Hank Azaria in the short-lived NBC comedy series Free Agents, a 2011 remake of the British series of the same name.
+On television, Hahn starred in the short-lived NBC comedy series Free Agents, a 2011 remake of the British series of the same name.
 She had recurring roles on HBO shows Hung and Girls.
 From 2012 to 2015, she received praise for her recurring role on the NBC comedy series Parks and Recreation as Jennifer Barkley, the campaign manager of Leslie Knope's (Amy Poehler) opponent Bobby Newport (Paul Rudd).
-(She had previously costarred with Rudd in Our Idiot Brother, How Do You Know, and Wanderlust.)

 She received a 2012 Critics' Choice Television Award nomination for Best Guest Performer in a Comedy Series for her performance in Parks and Recreation.